alibaba/bifrostui/packages/bui-core/src/DatePicker/index.en-US.md

 };
 ```

-### Selecting Hours, Minutes, and Seconds
+### Select Hour, Minute, Second

-By setting the `views` property, you can select hours, minutes, seconds, or any combination of them.
+By setting the `views` attribute, you can select hour, minute, and second, or any combination of them.

 ```tsx
 import React, { useState } from 'react';